KEGustafsson/SignalK-Telegraf-Influxdb-Grafana-in-docker/README.md

 # SignalK, Telegraf, Influxdb and Grafana in docker
-Signalk-server, Telegraf, Influxdb and Grafana in docker. mDNS services (no-root) are discoverable from docker.
+SignalK-server, Telegraf, Influxdb and Grafana in docker. mDNS services (no-root) are discoverable from docker.
+SignalK is based on Node 14.
+Previous versions are based on Node 12.
+See upgrade noted below.
 ```bash
 git clone https://github.com/KEGustafsson/SignalK-Telegraf-Influxdb-Grafana-in-docker.git